-A healthy coat is shiny with minimall shedding, flaking and no signs of redness, hair loss or excessive itching.
-If your pet has skin disease you will notice excessive shedding with hair loss, odor, redness , excessive flaking and often time itching to the point of self-trauma.
+A healthy coat is shiny with minimal shedding, flaking and no signs of redness, hair loss or excessive itching.
+If your pet has skin disease you will notice excessive shedding with hair loss, odour, redness, excessive flaking and often time itching to the point of self-trauma.
 Sometimes you only notice hair loss.
 A visit to your veterinarian is recommended when you notice these symptoms or any other concerns arise.

 What are the causes, symptoms & diagnosis of bacterial skin infections?

-Bacterial skin infections are caused by Staphylococcus bacteria , which does not cause disease on normal skin.
-This bacteria requires underlying skin disease, such as allergies, parasitic infestations, seborrhea or hormonal imbalances in order to cause disease.
+Bacterial skin infections are caused by Staphylococcus bacteria, which does not cause disease on normal skin.
+These bacteria require underlying skin disease, such as allergies, parasitic infestations, seborrhea or hormonal imbalances in order to cause disease.
 The signs appear as small red bumps which progress with pimple type lesions and then crusts with a ring of loose skin.
-Itching and hair loss can also be seen .
+Itching and hair loss can also be seen.
 Treatment is with antibacterial shampoos if mild and oral antibiotics in more severe cases.

 What are the causes, symptoms, and treatment for ringworms?